starksinclair/cs200_final_project/README.md

 # Digital Privacy Explorer

 ## Overview
 Digital Privacy Explorer is an interactive web-based project designed to educate users about the concept of digital fingerprints.
-The project introduces users to the concept of a "digital fingerprint," how it is created, how it is used for tracking, and steps they can take to protect their privacy online.
+The project introduces users to the concept of a "digital fingerprint," how it is created, how it is used for tracking, privacy laws and which data is being collected during account creation.

 This project was built using Twine with the Snowman story format, integrating JavaScript, FingerprintJS for generating digital fingerprints, and custom CSS for styling.

 ---

 ## Features

-- **Interactive Fingerprint Simulation:** Users can generate a simulated digital fingerprint and learn how such identifiers are used.
-- **Educational Content:** A dedicated section explaining what a digital fingerprint is, its usage, and factors influencing it.
-- **Dynamic Navigation:** Includes back buttons and dynamic navigation support, overcoming challenges from changing the story format.
+### Interactive Simulations
+- **Account Creation Simulation**
+  - Hands-on experience with privacy choices during account setup
+  - Learn about data sharing implications
+  - Understand optional vs. necessary information sharing

+- **Digital Fingerprint Simulation**
+  - Generate and analyze your unique digital fingerprint
+  - Visualize how browsers and devices create identifying patterns
+  - Interactive demonstration of tracking mechanisms

+- **Privacy Laws Simulation**
+  - Explore real-world privacy regulations (GDPR, CCPA)
+  - Learn about user rights and company obligations
+  - Practice scenarios involving data breach responses

+### User Experience
+- **Intuitive Interface**
+  - Clean, modern design
+  - Easy navigation between modules
+  - Mobile-responsive layout

 ---